azure.identity package

 Keyword Arguments:

-• client_id (str) – a user-assigned identity’s client ID or, when using Pod Identity, the client ID of an Azure AD app registration.
+• client_id (str) – a user-assigned identity’s client ID or, when using Pod Identity, the client ID of a Microsoft Entra app registration.
 This argument is supported in all hosting environments.

 • identity_config (Mapping[str, str]) – a mapping {parameter_name: value} specifying a user-assigned identity by its object or resource ID, for example {"object_id": "..."}.
 Check the documentation for your hosting environment to learn what values it expects.